About

 As a company, there are a few key tenets that underline everything I make.

-- Accessible and affordable.
-I'm out here trying to make games that are accessible to as wide an audience as possible.
-I'm trying to keep costs down, and I'm keeping accessibility in mind.
+4. Accessible, inclusive and affordable.
+I'm aiming to make games that are accessible to as wide an audience as possible.
 My hope is that anyone can afford Tettix games and that players of all abilities are able to play them.
+That means keeping costs down, keeping accessibility in mind, and ensuring artwork and themes are representative of the broad range of human beings on earth.

 What's the name about?